 A second project “Difficult Stories: A Graphic Histories Project” brought together narrators and artists to explore troubled aspects of the Canadian past, including both the traumas that brought people to Canada, such as violence and persecution, and the violence and pain of Canada’s own establishment, such as the experience of Indigenous peoples at the hands of the Canadian state.
 Sexual harassment was addressed by one project, and the memories of Edward Bird, who defended the Komagata Maru passengers in court in 1914, were the subject of another, demonstrating a choice of action against white supremacy within a context where racism was enacted as state policy.

-More recent work along these lines has converged with the Memory Work along the India/Pakistan border project, and has led to the foundation of a new group, the Multdisciplinary Arts and Histories Association, in 2020.
-This new group seeks to interrogate the colonial histories that join the pasts of Canada and South Asia, and to foreground Indigenous voices and histories in understanding these intersecting pasts and presents.
+More recent work along these lines has converged with the Memory Work along the India/Pakistan border project, and led to the foundation of a new group, MAHA, the Multdisciplinary Arts and Histories Association, in 2020, comprised of artists, scholars, and documentary filmmakers from Canada, India, and Argentina.
+The group will be continued after 2022 as an artists’ collective, to allow for greater flexibility in its work.